narmadha2006/Advanced-C-Lab-Manual/module 12.md

 Thus, the program to pop an element from the given stack using liked list is verified successfully.

-EXP NO:28 C PROGRAM TO DISPLAY QUEUE ELEMENTS USING LINKED LIST.
+EXP NO:28 PROGRAM TO DISPLAY QUEUE ELEMENTS USING LINKED LIST.
 Aim:
 To write a C program to display queue elements using linked list.
 Algorithm: